-- Students stand behind their chairs and correct uniforms - Once every student is quiet, they are dismissed one row/column at a time - Teachers leave the classroom with the last student and stand outside to welcome in their next class
+- Students pack up equipment in an ordered manner.
+For example, chrome books being placed in their bags and desks left neat and tidy. - Students pack up exercise books in an ordered manner.
+For example the front row passing their books behind them and the next row passing their books back afterwards. - Students stand behind their chairs in silence and correct uniforms - Once every student is silent, they are dismissed one row/column at a time - Teachers leave the classroom with the last student and stand outside to welcome in their next class